vamsi1281977/Project-Euler-Lite/README.md

 Hints.md is a file containing hints to solve Project Euler problems.
 PEz32.md is a file containing versions of Project Euler problems that can be solved using only 32 bit integer arithmetic.
+The .groovy files contain solutions to PEz32 problems in Groovy.
+The naming convention of the .groovy files should be straight-forward to figure out!